The One Boutique Consultancy Metric That Tells It All

 Instead, they have created a culture where individual consultants are encouraged – and expected – to share their expertise consistently.
 The consultants at such firms are educators.
 They are aligned around the consultancy’s crystal clear value proposition and regularly create content that addresses the target audience's pain points.

-These consultants are visible.
-They are trusted.
-They have a voice.
-They strengthen the consultancy’s reputation.
-As a result, they generate demand for the consultancy’s services as a collective.
+These consultants are visible, trusted, and have a voice.
+They strengthen the consultancy’s reputation and generate demand for its services as a collective.

 So, if a boutique consultancy implements changes around its business development and sales strategy, tracking Rev/FTE will show how impactful those changes are (or not).